spryker/spryker-docs/docs/scos/dev/migration-program/migration-to-paas/paas-assessment-documents/assess-the-state-of-the-docker-sdk.md

 ---
-title: Is the latest version of Docker SDK installed?
+title: Assess the state of the Docker SDK
 description: This document allows you to assess if the latest version of Docker SDK is installed in a project.
 template: howto-guide-template
 ---